platanus/crabfarm-gem/README.md

     $ gem install crabfarm

-Then generate a new crawler using the gem's generator:
+Then generate a new crawler using the gem's generator, you can optionally pass the crawler [crabfarm.io](http://www.crabfarm.io) remote here.

-    $ crabfarm g app YourCrawler
+    $ crabfarm g app new_crawler_folder --remote=platanus/demo

 The generator also provides tasks to generate parsers and states: